Nawn/Chess/README.md

 # Chess
 Building Chess for the Odin Project

-In order to use/play my version of chess, you'll need to have -Ruby installed
+In order to use/play my version of chess, you'll need to have<br>
+-Ruby installed
 -'gem install terminal-table'